ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Select default content** — Click **Select content**, browse the content, and choose the default Content item to display when no priority rules are valid.
+- **Select default content** — Click **Select content**, browse the content, and choose the default content item to display when no priority rules are valid.
-- **Setup segment and content matching priority rules** — Select a Segment Group and a Segment, then click **Select content** and navigate to the Content item that you want to display for the selected group.
+- **Setup segment and content matching priority rules** — Select a Segment Group and a Segment, then click **Select content** and navigate to the content item that you want to display for the selected group.

 The rules are checked in order, so when a user belongs to more than one Segment, the first rule applies.